The Shattering That Built the World We Live In

 Table of Contents

-The world was not God's first attempt.
-This is the claim that sits at the center of Lurianic Kabbalah, the mystical system developed by Rabbi Isaac Luria, the Ari, in sixteenth-century Safed.
-Before the creation that produced the world human beings inhabit, Luria taught, there was another creation, one that failed catastrophically.
-The divine light descended into vessels designed to hold it, and the vessels broke.
+The world we inhabit was not God's first attempt.
+This is the claim that sits at the center of Lurianic Kabbalah, and it is not offered as a metaphor or a theological softening of the problem of evil.
+It is a cosmological description.
+Before the stable creation that produced the world human beings know, another creation was attempted.
+Divine light descended into vessels built to hold it.
+The vessels could not hold what they received.
+They broke.
 The light scattered.
-The shards fell.
-And the universe we live in is built on and within the debris of that first failed world.
+The shards fell into the levels of reality below them.
+And the universe we live in is constructed on and within the debris of that failure.

 Why the Vessels Were Made to Break